sneha-afk/13s-docs-by-sneha/docs/make.md

 # Comments with a # outside of a target body

 # Variables
-SHELL  := /bin/sh
+SHELL  := /bin/sh   # Shell to use for targets
-CC      = gcc
+CC      = gcc       # Compiler to use
-CFLAGS  = -Wall
+CFLAGS  = -Wall     # Compiler flags
-LFLAGS  = -lm
+LFLAGS  = -lm       # Library flags

-# Grabbing all the file names of type .c
+# Grabbing all the source file names, type .c
+# NOTE: this is NOT a variable of the files itself, just a string of their names
 SOURCES = $(wildcard *.c)

-# Replacing all the file names to be of type .o
+# Substituting the type to be .o of the same files
-# NOTE: this is NOT a variable of the files itself, just their names
 OBJECTS = $(subst .c,.o,$(SOURCES))

-# This is used to specify that PHONY targets are special targets and are not associated with any particular files
+# PHONY targets are special targets that do not create files
 .PHONY = all utility1 utility2 ...

-# When make is called with just "make", it defaults to "make all"
+# Invoking just "make" defaults to "make all"
-# It's good practice to specify the all target for this reason
+# It's good practice to specify "all" for this reason
 all: target t2 ...

-# Targets are called in terminal by running "make target"
+# Targets are invoked by running "make target"
 # The -o flag names the output to the token after it
 target: dependency1 dep2 ...
 	$(CC) -o target prog.o
-# On the terminal the above line is expanded by make into:
+# On the terminal the above line is expanded to:
 # $ gcc -o prog prog.o

+# Dependencies can lead to files or other targets
+dependency1: dep3 ...
+	# bash command

-# Example target for a program called foo made with foo.c, and bar.c
+# Example target for a program called foo made with foo.c and bar.c
 # foo.o and bar.o are made with the %.o: %.c target
 foo: foo.o bar.o
-	$(CC) $(CFLAGS) foo.o bar.o -o foo $(LFLAGS)
+	$(CC) $(CFLAGS) -o foo foo.o bar.o $(LFLAGS)

-# Dependencies can lead to files, or other targets that are also called by make
-dependency1: dep3 ...
-	bash command

 # HELPFUL!
-Any .o target will be matched to this, compiles the corresponding .c into its .o, use this!
-CFLAGS is a variable for any additional flags for compilation.
-May not be needed for this assignment but definitely in future courses.
+Any call to a .o target will be matched here
+# Compiles the corresponding .c into its .o, use this!
 %.o: %.c
 	$(CC) $(CFLAGS) -c $<